Mystik-Powerhouse/Mystik-Powerhouse/README.md

 ### 📬 Mailer Web App
 A Gmail-style web client built with **Next.js**, styled using **TailwindCSS**, and powered by my **custom mailserver API**.

-### 🤖 Utility & Gamba Discord Bots
+### 🤖 Discord Bots
-Bots built for moderation, automation, gambling systems, crypto trades, and real-time monitoring—shipped with robust APIs and dashboards.
+Bots built for moderation, automation, crypto trades, and real-time monitoring—shipped with robust APIs and dashboards.

 ---